 Internship, Residency and Fellowship

-As I discussed above, Residency is a 3+ year training program in a medical specialty.
-The first year of training after medical school is called internship, or more commonly it is called first year of residency or PGY-1 (PostGraduate Year-1).
+As I discussed above, residency is a three-plus year training program in a medical specialty.
+The first year of training after medical school is called an internship, or more commonly it is called first year of residency or PGY-1 (Post-Graduate Year-1).
 The following years are called PGY-2, PGY-3, etc. The training that is done after a residency (in a subspecialty) is usually called a fellowship.
 Much of what you will learn in your chosen specialty will be learned in your residency.

 There are so many different residencies, but generally the first year of residency (internship or PGY-1) is spent either rotating through different specialties or rotating to different areas within one specialty.
-In my case I spent the year rotating, in 1 month intervals, to the ER, General Surgery, Internal Medicine, Intensive Care Unit, Orthopedics, Pediatrics and OB/GYN.
-After the first year much more emphasis is placed on your own specialty.
+In my case I spent the year rotating, in one-month intervals, to the ER, general surgery, internal medicine, intensive care, orthopedics, pediatrics and OB/GYN.
+After the first year, much more emphasis is placed on your own specialty.

 An intern is at the bottom of the food chain at a teaching hospital.
 Any unpleasant, menial task (called "scut" work) is the intern's job.

 At this point you are finally being paid for your services.
-The mean salary for a first year resident in 1998-99 was $34,104.
-For each additional year of residency the mean salary increase was $1,451 see this page for details).
+The average salary for a first-year resident in 2018 was $59,300 [source: AOA].

-Becoming a board certified physician in a specialty involves the completion of a residency in a given specialty, then completing a comprehensive exam (often a written and oral exam).
-When you have satisfied the requirements of that particular board you are now Board certified and are called a Diplomate of that board (e.g. Diplomate of the American Board of Emergency Medicine).
-There are 24 approved medical specialty boards in the U.S. (see www.abms.org, the American Board of Medical Specialties).
-Many boards require recertification every 7-10 years.
+Board certification is a voluntary designation that demonstrates exceptional expertise in a medical specialty.
+Becoming a board-certified physician involves the completion of a residency in a given specialty, then completing a comprehensive exam (often a written and oral exam).
+When you have satisfied the requirements of that particular board you are now board-certified and are called a Diplomate of that board (e.g. Diplomate of the American Board of Emergency Medicine).
+There are 24 medical specialty boards in the US approved by the American Board of Medical Specialties (ABMS).
+Maintenance of board certification requires ongoing professional development.

 Now it is time to find a real job.
-You can join a group practice, start your own private practice, join a clinic or join an H.M.O.
-Some physicians are hospital based (emergency physicians, radiologists, pathologists, anesthesiologists) but can be part of a private practice or an employee.
+You can join a group practice, start your own private practice or join a clinic.
+Some physicians are hospital-based (emergency physicians, radiologists, pathologists, anesthesiologists) but also can be part of a private practice or an employee.

 About the Author:

-Dr. Carl Bianco, M.D. is an Emergency Physician practicing at Dorchester General Hospital in Cambridge, MD, located on the Eastern Shore of Maryland.
-Dr. Bianco attended Medical school at Georgetown University School of Medicine and he received his undergraduate degree from Georgetown University majoring in nursing and pre-med.
-He Completed an internship and residency in Emergency Medicine at Akron City Hospital in Akron, Ohio.
+Carl Bianco, M.D. is an emergency physician practicing at Dorchester General Hospital in Cambridge, Maryland.
+Dr. Bianco attended medical school at Georgetown University School of Medicine and he received his undergraduate degree from Georgetown University majoring in nursing and pre-med.
+He completed an internship and residency in Emergency Medicine at Akron City Hospital in Akron, Ohio.